Pass the 2021 ICC B1 Residential Building Inspector Exam!

 - The number of receptacle outlets required for peninsular and island countertops in kitchens is determined by the area of the countertop surface.

-- GFCI protection is now required for damp and wet locations not included in the other 10 areas requiring GFCI protection.
+- GFCI protection is now required for damp and wet locations not included in the other ten areas requiring GFCI protection.

 These laminated multi-page Quick-Cards place 2018 IRC essentials at your fingertips & help familiarize you with key code sections.
-Quick-cards are a useful addition to your professional code library.
+Quick-cards are a valuable addition to your professional code library.

 IRC Quick-card includes